Arbaz355/vite_template/src/store/README.md

-# Store Module
+# State Management

-This directory contains global state management for the application.
+This directory contains the application's state management using Zustand, a small, fast and scalable state-management solution.

-For detailed documentation, see [Store Module Documentation](../../docs/store.md).
+See the [zustand directory](./zustand) for implementation details.